 Are you worried you may have a sexually transmitted infection?
 We can test for HIV, syphilis, gonorrhea and Chlamydia.
 If we find that you do have an STD, we can give you medicines to treat it, and we will refer you to additional healthcare services if needed.

 We can also give you information to help you protect yourself and your partner from STDs in the future.
 All services are confidential, meaning we promise to protect your identity.
 In some cases we may need to notify your partner(s) that they may have been exposed to an STD so that they can get medical care, but we will not use your name.

 We administer contracts, provide technical assistance and work collaboratively with the state's rape crisis centers and the S.C.
 Coalition Against Domestic Violence and Sexual Assault .
 We monitor state and federal funds earmarked for sexual violence services.

-The primary goal of the Shellfish Sanitation Program is to ensure that shellfish (oysters, clams, and mussels) and the areas from which they are harvested meet the health and environmental quality standards provided by federal guidelines and state regulations.
+Ensures that shellfish (oysters, clams and mussels) and the areas from which they are harvested meet the health and environmental quality standards provided by federal guidelines and state regulations.